 Rights Retention

-Finally, learn more about maintaining your author rights.
+To meet requirements for some federal grant agencies, researchers will need to retain enough of their copyright to publish open access.
 Traditional publishing often asks authors to give up their copyright to an article, but open access gives authors leverage to maintain their intellectual property rights.

 Copyright is never straightforward, and authors should always carefully read through contract language to know what they are agreeing to.
 Learn how to advocate for your rights.